Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Discussion and outlook

-The present study stresses the fundamental importance of two-dimensional mode couplings within fully three-dimensional flows by proving the existence of inverse cascades in such complex flows that are subject to natural forcing.
+Our study stresses the fundamental importance of two-dimensional mode couplings within fully three-dimensional flows by proving the existence of inverse cascades in such complex flows that are subject to natural forcing.
 This significantly expands the set of known constellations that allow for inverse cascades towards even more natural scenarios.
 Our study thus contributes to a better understanding of structure formation in atmospheric and astrophysical convection processes where heat fluxes are typically prescribed at the top and bottom boundaries of the convection zone.
 An interesting point for the future work would be to extend the analysis to lower Prandtl numbers \cite{Vieweg2021a} as is the case for weakly rotating solar convection \cite{Vasil2021, Schumacher2020}.
+A further interesting point is the effect of stratification across the layer on the supergranule formation.
+This will require a non-Boussinesq convection model.